shijistar/enum-plus/README.md

 ---

-#### 💡 Generate UI Controls
+### 💡 Generate UI Controls

-Take React and Ant Design as an example.
+Take React and Ant Design as examples.
 Please refer to the [Supports Various Frontend Frameworks](#-supports-various-frontend-frameworks) section for more examples.

 ```jsx
 import { Menu, Select, Table } from 'antd';